tonioni/ussload/readme.txt

 GVP A530, A2000 and A3000 G-Force models.
 Blizzard 1230 MKI/MKII/MKIII/MKIV, 1240, 1260.

-Map ROM hardware is not used or needed if MMU is enabled.
+Map ROM hardware is not used or needed if MMU mode is enabled.

 If state file ROM is not same as hardware ROM, ROM image is automatically loaded from DEVS:Kickstarts or from current directory.